-If you were to ask the average person who knows nothing about preparedness what A “prepper” is, you are bound to get an off the wall answer.
+If you were to ask the average person who knows nothing about preparedness what a “prepper” is, or “how to be a prepper” you are bound to get an off the wall answer.
 Mainstream society has “taught them” what their definition of prepper should be.
 The truth is, there isn’t 1 type of prepper.
 There are so many different aspects that go into preparedness, and everyone chooses to prepare differently.

 We prepare for survival.
 This could mean surviving the week until the next paycheck comes in, or surviving a natural disaster.
 We prepare for the S#it to hit the fan, not a sledgehammer hitting the fan.
 If the proverbial fan is clogged with doo doo, it might be fixable.
 If a sledgehammer smashes it, it’s game over for the fan.